aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/aspose-words-for-cms/aspose-words-net-for-dnn/dnn-users-and-roles-export-module/_index.md

 ﻿---
-title: DNN Users and Roles Export Module – Aspose.Words for .NET
+title: DNN Users and Roles Export Module
+second_title: Aspose.Words for .NET
 articleTitle: DNN Users and Roles Export Module
 linktitle: DNN Users and Roles Export Module
 description: "Export DNN Users along with their roles into Microsoft Word using Aspose.Words DNN Users and Roles Export Module in C#."